 Since the launch of Apple App Store and the birth of ASO until the present day, we have seen the appearance of tools focused on tracking stuff related to apps’ visibility on stores.

-These ASO tools allow you to monitor the main ASO KPI: keywords rankings, Top Charts rankings, reviews & ratings, competitors and much more.
+These ASO tools allow you to monitor the main KPIs: keywords rankings, Top Charts rankings, reviews & ratings, competitors and much more.
 In our experience, one of the mistakes developers, startups and brands make is not tracking everything related to their apps’ presence on stores.

 It’s CRUCIAL to understand how the app stores work, how our apps perform on them and if our ASO strategy is working, or not, in order to make better business decisions.
-To track all this metrics we necessarily need ASO Tools.
+To track all this metrics we necessarily need tools.

 Our friends from Incipia has just updated a list of the main ASO Tools in the market and what they do.
 Also, you can find a very complete list of App Marketing tools in this awesome post from Apptamin.